It’s easy for companies to become all about the sale, but they often forget that what happens after the sale is just as important.

 What Is Account Management?

+In fact, the real relationship begins once the sale goes through and the lead becomes an official client.
 Account management picks up where sales left off.
 The "sales" part is transactional, while account management is more relational.
 If you only remember one thing from this article, let it be this word: Relationships.

 So, what does that look like in practice?
 Account management generally involves the following: